mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

 ```

 First, let's ensure we have a schema to [register](https://docs.databricks.com/aws/en/mlflow/models) our model in Unity Catalog.
+We don't have to use Databricks to use conformal inference, but if we do, Unity Catalog is a best practice for managing and governing our models.

 ```python